heyLu/LightTable/thoughts.md

 * applications in LT. it's kind of a very advanced web-browser, with access to the system (via node) and inspectable, so why not at least prototype with/in it?
+* a plugin based on `core.typed` that makes validating and exploring clojure(-script) programs easier
+    - e.g. it should be able to figure out what kinds of objects functions expect which is often a bit difficult to do by hand.